 Section G. Report Certification/Additional Comments

 G.1 Report Comments/Narrative – Grantees should provide any additional information not captured as part of the report format in a separate document.
 See Section IV for further details.
+Grantees may submit up to two supporting documents in HUB as a supplement to the narrative report.

 G.2 Name of Grantee Certifying Official/Title – Enter the name and title of the grantee official that is certifying submission of the report to the Department.
 This contact is usually the Grant Signatory.
 This person must be available at the time of report submission and available to re-validate data that may be returned with errors.
 This available time-frame may include up-to 3 weeks after initial report submission.